Course Coordinator:Margarietha Scheepers (mscheepe@usc.edu.au) School:School of Business and Creative Industries

 teaching sessions and campuses where this course is usually offered.

-Managers need to understand the factors contributing to the diverse and complex international business environment because all companies, domestic or multi-national, are influenced by the forces of globalisation.
+Managers and professionals need to understand the factors contributing to the diverse and complex international business environment because all companies, domestic, international or multi-national, are influenced by the forces of globalisation, sustainability and digitalisation.
 This course teaches you how to evaluate competitive issues that affect firms competing internationally as they expand offshore or face non-domestic competitors in their domestic market.
-It addresses the influence of global competitive forces and the resources needed to compete effectively in global markets.
+It addresses the influence of global competitive forces, sustainability and digitalisation and the resources needed to compete effectively in global markets.

 Globalisation of competition, country based factors and emerging markets, country attractiveness and entry strategies, designing a global strategy, global strategic alliances and mergers and acquisitions, sustainable development, ethics and corruption, global marketing, global operations, global human resource management and global financial management.